 - Dividends from stocks, REITs, equity mutual funds, or other equity securities

-- Interest from owning bonds, certificates of deposit or money markets, or other other cash and cash equivalents
+- Interest from owning bonds, certificates of deposit or money markets, or other cash and cash equivalents

 Passive income is attractive because it frees up your time so you can focus on the things you actually enjoy.
 If a doctor wants to earn the same amount of money and enjoy the same lifestyle year after year, they must continue to work the same number of hours at the same pay rate—or more, to keep up with inflation.
 Although such a career can provide a very comfortable lifestyle, it requires far too much sacrifice unless you truly enjoy the daily grind of your chosen profession.
 Additionally, once you decide to retire, or find yourself unable to work any longer, your income will cease to exist unless you have some form of passive income.

 In the past, this was accomplished by employee participation in company-sponsored pension plans, but the economic upheaval of the 21st century changed all that, forever.

-There are two types of passive income and throughout your career, which ones you focus on will likely depend upon your current financial situation, talents, skills, and personality.
+There are two types of passive income.
+Throughout your career, which of the two you focus on will likely depend upon your current financial situation, talents, skills, and personality.
 The two categories of passive income are:

 - Passive income sources that require capital to start, maintain, and grow

 - Passive income sources that do not require capital to start, maintain, and grow.

 Those who choose to focus on passive income will need either family money, funds from investors, or the nerve to borrow large sums by taking on debt to fund the purchase of assets.
 The easiest to understand is someone who takes out substantial bank loans to build an apartment building or buy rental houses.
 Although this can turn a very small amount of equity into a large cash flow stream, it is not without risk.
 When using borrowed money, the margin of safety is much smaller because you can’t absorb the same degree of setback before defaulting and finding your balance sheet obliterated.